Categories

 I prefer hoods that can be stowed away inside a collar.
 It is easy to snag a hood on a branch when moving through the woods.

-Poppers to supplement any zip would allow for more versatility in ventilation.
 I am undecided as to whether a fully opening or pullover configuration works best as field wear.

 • Wool trousers (M1937) are suggested.
 Cotton cargo trousers had seen widespread introduction with the new 1943 field gear.
 Cargo trousers are a good modern substitution, since the pockets are ideal for carrying much of your skin-level EDC emergency items.

-• “Jacket, Wool”, could be one of several garments.
 It may be the M1939 wool field coat, or the ETO “Ike” Jacket.
 The latter had been based on British battledress and had been intended for both field and service wear.
-In practice they had been in short supply so usually only officers had them and kept them for non-combat use.
+In practice, they had been in short supply so usually only officers had them and kept them for non-combat use.

-By the time of Marshall’s writing the M1939 had been widely replaced by the cotton and wool M41 “Parsons” field jacket and the cotton M43.
+By the time of Marshall’s writing, the M1939 had been widely replaced by the cotton and wool M41 “Parsons” field jacket and the cotton M43.

 Tropentarn Camouflage